Victoria School: Campus and facilities

 The Victoria School campus covers 3.5 ha.
 Between the classroom block and the science block, the "Eco-Street," planted with tropical vegetation and houses fish and turtles, forms a central artery providing natural light and ventilation to the classrooms and a setting for outdoor learning.
 The Victoria Pool, Learning Garden, Bio Pod, and Exploration Patch represent a move away from rigidly-structured, classroom-based instruction.

 The ground-level classrooms, known as Learning Studios (consisting of the Gentlemen, Professional, and Sportsmen rooms), are air-conditioned and have sliding doors that open out to the landscape.
-Some classrooms on the upper floors have balconies, which were originally intended to take advantage of the sea view, but these are closed for safety reasons, and the Indoor Sports Hall now blocks most of the view.
+Some classrooms on the upper floors have balconies, which were originally intended to take advantage of the sea view, but these are closed for safety reasons, and the Indoor Sports Hall and the Condominium Seaside Residences now blocks most of the view.

 The school facilities also include a 500-seater auditorium and a three-storey library, of which the third floor is reserved for teachers and contains a collection of teaching resources.

 Victoria Hall

 Victoria Hall is a hostel consisting of two 11-storey blocks (one male and one female) within the school compound.
-It is next to the sea and East Coast Park, giving boarders both a refreshing sea view and convenient access to the park's sporting facilities.
+It is next to the sea and East Coast Park, giving boarders both a sea view and access to the park's sporting facilities.
 It houses about 500 boarders of several nationalities, including Vietnamese, Thai, and Chinese, many of whom attend either Victoria School or Victoria Junior College.
 Secondary/Year 3 students also stay at the hostel for six weeks.
 Three classes attend this programme in Term 1, four classes in Term 2, and three classes in Term 3.

 Sports facilities

 A S$500,000 AstroTurf field replaced the conventional field in early 2007.

-The Indoor Sports Hall (ISH)) was completed in June 2009.
-It consists of two storeys, but the building's height is approximately seven storeys because of the high ceiling.
+The Indoor Sports Hall (ISH) was completed in June 2009.
+It consists of two storeys, but the building's height is approximately four storeys because of the high ceiling.

 The school also has an air-rifle range, a tennis and basketball court, a fitness corner, and a gymnasium.

 Computer facilities

-The school is mostly covered by a wi-fi network (SWN) provided by the Ministry of Education for the use of teachers and students.
+The school is mostly covered by a Wi-Fi network (SWN) provided by the Ministry of Education for the use of teachers and students.
+There is also another separate Wi-Fi network for the students' Personal Learning Devices (PLD).

 Culture and tradition

+Vision

+Every Victorian is a Gentleman, Sportsman and Leader.

+Mission

+Every Victorian to lead and serve his family, community and country.